modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 }
 ```

-When we looked at the assembly for this loop...
+When we looked at the assembly for this loop, we were surprised to find an [`imul`](https://www.felixcloutier.com/x86/imul) instruction, which is an integer multiplication.

 ```
 imul     rax, qword, ptr, [r8, +, 16]
 ```

-We were surprised to find an [`imul`](https://www.felixcloutier.com/x86/imul) instruction, which is an integer multiplication.
 What is that doing in our code?
 We are just indexing into an array of f32’s. f32’s are 4 bytes each, so the compiler should be able to get the address of the ith item by multiplying i \* 4.
 Multiplying by four is the same as shifting i left by two.
 Shifting left by two is much faster than integer multiplication.

 ```rust
 for index in indexes {